2023–24 Western Kentucky Lady Toppers basketball team

 The 2023–24 Western Kentucky Lady Toppers basketball team represented Western Kentucky University during the 2023–24 NCAA Division I women's basketball season.
 The Lady Toppers, led by sixth-year head coach Greg Collins, played their home games at E. A. Diddle Arena in Bowling Green, Kentucky as members of Conference USA (C-USA).

+The Lady Toppers finished the season 15–17, 6–10 in C-USA play, to finish in a three-way tie for sixth place.
+They were defeated by eventual tournament runner-up Liberty in the quarterfinals of the C-USA tournament.

 Previous season

 The Lady Toppers finished the 2022–23 season 19–14, 14–6 in C-USA play, to finish in second place.
 As the #2 seed in the C-USA tournament, they defeated #10 seed UAB in the quarterfinals, and #6 seed UTSA, before falling to top-seeded Middle Tennessee in the championship game.
 They received an automatic bid into the WNIT, where they lost to eventual champions Kansas in the first round.